toms-place/datasetarchiver/src/csvtyp/README.md

 - each table is assigned a macro name starting with \tabs

+dbread.py - import labels and types and pickle.dump

-full run about 4 hours - make para
+make para - full run about 4 hours

 csv.db - not part of git repo, everything is created in rayner

 nerctools -  cython version of subset check.  nice try, epic fail. slower than pure python.

-# Extracting types and labels from Wikidata & apply to CSV files
+# Column typing only: Extracting types and labels from Wikidata dump, apply to list of CSV files

 lite.sh - bash script for the whole process